benedekrozemberczki/tigerlily/README.md

 </p>

-We load a gradient boosting based classifier, an evaluation metric for binary classification and a function to create train-test splits.
+We load a gradient boosting-based classifier, an evaluation metric for binary classification, and a function to create train-test splits.
 We create a train and test portion of the drug pairs using 80% of the pairs for training.
 A gradient boosted tree model is trained, score the model on the test set.
 We compute an AUROC score on the test portion of the dataset and print it out.

 ```python
 from lightgbm import LGBMClassifier